MatZar01/Demand-Forecast/README.md

 every model covers only one pair.
 Those models **WILL NOT** be finetuned or transfer learned, so there is no need for saving them locally.
-2. **To pre-train and save a single model that can later be finetuned** (or transfer learned in case of TL model used) - this should be the only case where you'd like to save the model for later.
+2. **To pre-train and save a single model that can later be finetuned** (or transfer learned in case of TL model used) - this should be the only case when you'd like to save the model for later.

 ### Running MLP finetuning (BP MLP)